 The attempt to design a data model for a concept is restricted to the knowledge and context of a particular domain expert.
-In effect, there can never be one best or a maximal data model for healthcare concepts.
+In effect, there can never be one best or a maximal data model for human concepts being communicated to machines.
 This means that from a global perspective there may be several DMs that purport to fill the same need.
+But are actualy slightly different due to the many human factors involved in their design.

-The real advantage to using the S3Model approach to healthcare information modeling is that it provides for a wide variety of healthcare applications to be developed based on the broad concepts defined in the reference model.
-By having domain experts within the healthcare field to define and create the DMs, they can then be shared across multiple applications so that the structure and semantics of the data is not locked into one specific application, but can be exchanged among many different applications.
-This properly implements the separation of roles between IT and domain experts.
+The real advantage to using the S3Model approach to information modeling is that it provides for a wide variety of applications to be developed based on the broad concepts defined in the reference model.
+By having domain experts within the their fields, define and create the DMs, they can then be shared across multiple applications so that the structure and semantics of the data is not locked into one specific application, but can be exchanged among many different applications.
+This approach provides the real foundation for artificial intelligence to move forward instead of being isolated in each instance of implementation as it is today.

 To demonstrate the differences between the S3Model approach and the typical data model design approach we will use two common metaphors.
 This is assuming the reference implementation based on XML Schema.